akshayballal95/behavioural_ai_ethics/Sven/sven_assignment.md

 # Present the argument
 ### Introduce the argument
-"the use of wireless communication standards exposes BCI users to risk of interference from others"
+A study showed that one of the concerns of the general public regarding the BCI is related to privacy [Jebari 2012].
+Subjects state that it is required to have strict legislation in order to prevent sensitive information from landing in the wrong hands.
+But is this legislation a solution to the privacy problem?
+I argue that the use of wireless communication in BCI exposes its user to risk of interference.

 ### Provide context and background information regarding the argument